ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 LISFLOOD subtracts groundwater from the Lower Zone (LZ).
 Groundwater depletion can thus be examined by monitoring the LZ levels between the start and the end of a simulation.
 Given the intra- and inter-annual fluctuations of LZ, it is advisable to extend the monitoring period to at least a decade.

 The total amount of water that is required from groundwater resources is compared to the amount of water that is actually available in the Lower Zone.
-If the water storage in the lower groundwater zone  decreases below the value $LZThreshold$ [mm], the flow from the lower zone to the nearby rivers (base-flow) stops.
+If the water storage in the lower groundwater zone  decreases below the value $LZ_{Threshold}$ [mm], the flow from the lower zone to the nearby rivers (base-flow) stops.
 When sufficient recharge is added to raise the lower zone levels above the threshold, base-flow starts again.
 This mimics the behaviour of some river basins in very dry episodes, where aquifers temporarily lose their connection to major rivers and base-flow is reduced.
-The value $$LZThreshold$$ has to be found via calibration.
+The value $LZ_{Threshold}$ has to be found via calibration.
 Note that keeping large negative values makes sure that there is always baseflow.

 ```xml
 <textvar name="LZThreshold" value="$(PathMaps)/lzthreshold.map">